nchen35/bookingbot/README.md

 ## How it works at a high level

-- Reservations for a given court/time open **72 hours in advance**.
+- Individual slots become bookable **72 hours before their start time**, and the target date's tab is visible roughly 3 calendar days out (see [`book --date`](#book---date-must-land-within-the-visible-booking-window)).
 The site is first-come-first-served, so seconds matter for popular slots.
 - You log in (`login`).
 The browser session is saved to `session.json` next to the script.
 - For a contested slot, you run `book ...` ahead of time.
 It sits on the facility page, keeps the session alive, and fires the click at the precise moment the booking window opens.
 - For uncontested slots you can also run `book` — it'll notice the window is already open and book immediately.